Ly0n/awesome-robotic-tooling/README.md

 * [CARMAPlatform](https://github.com/usdot-fhwa-stol/CARMAPlatform) - enables cooperative automated driving plug-in
 * [Automotive Grade Linux](https://www.automotivelinux.org/) - Automotive Grade Linux is a collaborative open source project that is bringing together automakers, suppliers and technology companies to accelerate the development and adoption of a fully open software stack for the connected car
 * [PX4](https://github.com/PX4/Firmware) - is an open source flight control software for drones and other unmanned vehicles
+* [KubOS](https://github.com/kubos/kubos) - is an open-source software stack for satellites.

 ## Development Environment
 ### Code and Run